 II.
-If any object, That seeing some were before ordained to condemnation, were not redeemed by the death of Christ, and shall never believe, how then shall any man know whether the Lord intends him in the universal offer of salvation?
-The answer to be given is, the Lord intends all who hear the gospel, in telling them what is their duty: This is the work of God; the work which he commands and approves; that we believe on him whom he hath sent. + It is also a truth. that whosoever believeth, shall be saved.
-As to secret things, they belong to the Lord our God, but those things which are revealed, to us. t Never did any man accept this offer from an assurance given him before he accepted it, that he was ordained to life; for of this no one can be assured till it be made manifest by his faith.
-On the other hand, never did any man reject this offer, from an assurance given him before he rejected it, that he was ordained to condemnation; for of this no one can be assured, till he is cast into that prison, out of which there is no redemption.
-They who refuse the salvation offered in the gospel, are not moved to refuse it from this consideration, that they are
+If any object, That seeing some were before ordained to condemnation, were not redeemed by the death of Christ, and shall never believe, how then shall any man know whether the Lord intends him in the universal offer of salvation? answer to be given is, the Lord intends all who hear the gospel, in telling them what is their duty: This is the work of God; the work which He commands and approves; that we believe on Him whom He hath sent. + It is also a truth, that whosoever believeth, shall be saved.
+As to secret things, they belong to the Lord our God, but those things which are revealed to us.
+Never did any man accept this offer from an assurance given him before he accepted it, that he was ordained to life; for of this no one can be assured till it be made manifest by his faith.
+On the other hand, never did any man reject this offer, from an assurance given him before he rejected it, that he was ordained to condemnation: for of this no one can be assured, till he is cast into that prison, out of which there is no redemption.
+They who refuse the salvation offered in the gospel. are not moved to refuse it from this consideration. that they are not elected, or that Christ died not for them; since this is what they do not know.

-John iii.
-18, 36.

-† John vi.
+^{}John iii.
+18, 36. † John vi.
+29. ‡ Deut. xxix.
 29.

-‡ Deut. xxix.
-29.

-not elected, or that Christ died not for them; since this is what they do not know.
-But they are moved to re-fuse it, by the enmity of their hearts against God; par-ticularly by their deep-rooted aversion to salvation by free grace, through Jesus Christ, who gave himself for us, that he might redeem men from all iniquity.
+they are moved to refuse it, by the enmity of their hearts against God; particularly by their deeprooted aversion to salvation by free grace, through Jesus Christ, who gave Himself for us, that He might redeem men from all iniquity.
 To be saved by grace is displeasing to their pride; to be saved unto holiness is displeasing to their carnality.
 They are also moved to reject this salvation, through that ignorance of it which prevails in all the haters of it.
-They are not careful to understand what they deit.
 They are not careful to understand what they despise; and they are not of themselves able to learn.
-The natural man receiveth not the things of the Spirit of God; they are foolishness to him; neither can he know them, because they are spiritually discerned.
-Thus, none perish who hear the gospel, but through their own positive rejection of the counsel of God: it is not because Christ will not receive them, but because they will not come to him, that they fail of obtaining salvation.
-No man, says our Lord, can come unto me, except the Father who hath sent me draw him. † But why can no man come?
+The natural man receiveth not the things of the Spirit of God: they are foolishness to Him; neither can He know them, because they are spiritually discerned.
+Thus, none perish who hear the gospel, but through their own positive rejection of the counsel of God: it is not because Christ will not receive them, but because they will not come to Him, that they fail of obtaining salvation.
+No man, says our Lord, can come unto me except the Father who hath sent me draw him.+ But why can no man come?
 What stands in the way?
 Nothing.
 The way is open; but none, of themselves, are willing to come.
-The complaint our Lord brought against the Jews, Ye will not come unto me, that ye might have life, t lies against all men, acting according to their natural principles and inclinations.
+The complaint our Lord brought against the Jews.
+Ye will not come unto me, that ye might have life,; lies against all men. acting according to their natural principles and inclinations.
 Comparing the texts now mentioned, it is manifest that our inability to come to Christ, or in other words to accept the offer of salvation, arises from the blindness and perverseness of our own minds.
 The consideration of these things should humble us, and put us on our guard against casting the blame of our unbelief on God.
-Are some ordained to condemnation?
-Let us therefore fear, lest a promise being left us of entering into God's rest, 1 Cor. ii.
-14. + John vi.
-44. + John v.
-40.
+Are t John vi.
+44.